-The working procedure of savings accounts in South Korea is the same as it is in most other countries in the world.
+The working procedure for savings accounts in South Korea is the same as it is in most other countries in the world.
 For the money that has been deposited by the customer, the bank provides returns in the form of interest.

 For people who go for a longer-term commitment, the interest rate would be higher than usual.
-The overall average interest rates for savings accounts in South Korea vary between 2% to 4%.

-- Time Deposit
+Time Deposit Account